- Canary Islands

 Fiesta de los Indianos dates back to the times when people returned to their native island of La Palma from the colonies in Latin America, bringing back with them wealth and some of the traditions from across the ocean.
 This Spanish festival takes place in the capital, Santa Cruz de la Palma and everyone dresses in white and people throw talcum powder at each other.
 It's a really unique carnival in the Canary Islands and very different from the big carnival in Tenerife.
-It usually takes place in February or March and if you are planning a holiday around that time of the year, make sure to add the carnival of Los Indianos on your list of what to do in La Palma.
+It usually takes place in February or March and if you are planning a holiday around that time of the year, make sure to add the carnival of Los Indianos to your list of what to do in La Palma.

 The salt fields are located in the south of the island and they have been declared an Official Site of Scientific Interest, due to the fact that many species of birds can be found in this area.
-By visiting this unique place in La Palma you can see how salt is harvested, learn more about salt production, while walking around the salt fields and seeing the entire process with your own eyes.
-There's also a nice gift shop on site and a restaurant (El Jardin de la Sal) that gets good reviews from visitors and is worth trying out for a nice lunch.
+By visiting this unique place in La Palma you can see how salt is harvested, learn more about salt production while walking around the salt fields and seeing the entire process with your own eyes.
+There's also a nice gift shop on-site and a restaurant (El Jardin de la Sal) that gets good reviews from visitors and is worth trying out for a nice lunch.